Denisovan: Demographics

-In 2019, geneticist Guy Jacobs and colleagues identified three distinct populations of Denisovans responsible for the introgression into modern populations now native to, respectively: Siberia and East Asia; New Guinea and nearby islands; and Oceania and, to a lesser extent, across Asia.
-Using coalescent modeling, the Denisova Cave Denisovans split from the second population about 283,000 years ago; and from the third population about 363,000 years ago.
+In 2019, geneticist Guy Jacobs and colleagues identified three distinct Denisovan populations responsible for introgression into modern populations now native to: Siberia and East Asia; New Guinea and nearby islands; and Oceania and, to a lesser extent, across Asia.
+Using coalescent modeling, the Denisova Cave Denisovans split from the second population about 283,000 years ago, and from the third population about 363,000 years ago.
 This indicates that there was considerable reproductive isolation between Denisovan populations.
 Using exponential distribution analysis on haplotype lengths, Jacobs calculated introgression into modern humans occurred about 29,900 years ago with the Denisovan population ancestral to New Guineans; and 45,700 years ago with the population ancestral to both New Guineans and Oceanians.
 A third wave appears to have introgressed into East Asia, but there is not enough DNA evidence to pinpoint a solid timeframe.
 Denisovan DNA segments discovered in modern populations east Asia have more similarities with the Denisovan reference genome from the Altai mountains, compared to the Denisovan segments found in Southeast Asia and Oceania.

-In a 2024 study, scientist Danat Yermakovich, of the University of Tartu, discovered that people living at different elevations in Papua New Guinea have differences in Denisovan DNA; with people living in the highlands having variants for early brain development and those living in the lowlands having variants for the immune system.
+In a 2024 study, scientist Danat Yermakovich, of the University of Tartu, discovered that people living at different elevations in Papua New Guinea have differences in Denisovan DNA, with people living in the highlands having variants for early brain development and those living in the lowlands having variants for the immune system.
 Based on the high percentages of Denisovan DNA in modern Papuans and Australians, Denisovans may have crossed the Wallace Line into these regions (with little back-migration west), the second known human species to do so, along with earlier Homo floresiensis.
-By this logic, they may have also entered the Philippines, living alongside H. luzonensis which, if this is the case, may represent the same or a closely related species.
+By this logic, they may also have entered the Philippines, living alongside Homo luzonensis, which, if so, may represent the same or a closely related species.
 These Denisovans may have needed to cross large bodies of water.
 Alternately, high Denisovan DNA admixture in modern Papuan populations may simply represent higher mixing among the original ancestors of Papuans prior to crossing the Wallace line.

 Denisova Cave, over time of habitation, continually swung from a fairly warm and moderately humid pine and birch forest to tundra or forest-tundra landscape.
 Conversely, Baishiya Karst Cave is situated at a high elevation, an area characterized by low temperature, low oxygen, and poor resource availability.
 Colonization of high-altitude regions, due to such harsh conditions, was previously assumed to have only been accomplished by modern humans.
 Denisovans seem to have also inhabited Southeast Asia.
 The Tam Ngu Hao 2 site might have been a closed forest environment.